-Our undergraduate degree program has three sequences:
+Our undergraduate degree program has four courses of study:

 Learn how to identify, report, and write the news.
 Other special subjects include sports journalism, photojournalism, and digital writing.

 Train to enter the professional news and production world as tomorrow's producers, reporters, videographers, anchors and directors.

 Learn to create and plan advertising and public relations campaigns, analyze media audiences and their interests, and more!

 Learn the latest in multimedia content production, social media and digital delivery across multiple platforms.

 In four easy steps, you can become a Razorback and Journalism major at the School of Journalism and Strategic Media.